-This document defines the Security Policy for the Hitachi Virtual Storage Platform (VSP) Encryption Module, hereafter denoted the Module.
-The Module is 12 Gb/s SAS I/O Module with Encryption.
-The Module provides high speed data at rest encryption for Hitachi storage.
-In other words, the Module encrypts data onto HDDs and decrypts data read from HDDs using XTS-AES.
-The Module meets FIPS 140-2 overall Level 2 requirements.
+This document defines the Security Policy for the Hitachi Virtual Storage Platform (VSP) Encryption Board, hereafter denoted the module.
+The module is 12 Gb/s SAS I/O module with Encryption.
+The module provides high speed data at rest encryption for Hitachi storage.
+In other words, the module encrypts data onto HDDs and decrypts data read from HDDs using XTS-AES.
+The XTS-AES mode was approved by CMVP for protecting the confidentiality of data on storage devices.
+The module meets FIPS 140-2 overall Level 1 requirements.

-Module HW P/N and Version FW Version 1 Hitachi Virtual Storage Platform (VSP) P/N: 3289094-A(BS12GE) 03.07.49.00 Encryption Module Version: B/D4, B/D5, 03.07.54.00 B/D4a, B/D5a, B/D6 03.07.56.00
+Module HW P/N and Version FW Version

+1 Hitachi Virtual Storage Platform (VSP) HM800SL1 03.07.49.00

+Encryption Board 03.07.54.00

+03.07.56.00

-Table 1 - Cryptographic Module Configurations ------------------------- -----------------------
+Table 1 - Cryptographic I Module Configurations --------------------------- -----------------------

-The Module is intended for use by US Federal agencies and other markets that require FIPS 140-2 validated SAS I/O module used for Hitachi storage system with data at rest encryption feature.
-The Module is a multi-chip embedded embodiment; the cryptographic boundary is drawn at the Module's board and interfaces and includes all components within that boundary.
+The module is intended for use by US Federal agencies and other markets that require FIPS 140-2 validated SAS I/O module used for Hitachi storage system with data at rest encryption feature.
+The module is a hardware cryptographic module with multi-chip embedded embodiment.

-The FIPS 140-2 security levels for the Module are as follows:
+The FIPS 140-2 security levels for the module are as follows: